joelangeway/the-error-function/README.md

 In `integration.js` you'll find code for computing numerical integrals with better than naive precision.
 That was the main thing I needed to compute accurate values of the error function.
 In `erf.js` we generate a huge lookup table to support a very high resolution approximation of the error function.
 In `write-tables.js` we format and output tables.
 You'll find no dependencies nor even a `package.json` file.
 I don't want the reader to have to go anywhere else to figure out how this code works, except maybe a math book.

 Please, feel free to copy whatever you like from this repository.

+## References

+1. The Handbook of Mathematical Functions - Edited by Milton Abramowitz and Irene A. Stegun - Dover Publications - 2013